atsign-foundation/at_protocol/specification/atsign_protocol_specification.old.md

 The `update:meta` verb should be used to perform create/update operations on the atServer.
-The `update:meta` verb requires the owner of the atServer to authenticate themself to the atServer using `from` and `cram` verbs.
+The `update:meta` verb requires the owner of the atServer to authenticate themselves to the atServer using `from` and `cram` verbs.

 The atServer should allow creation of keys with null values.
 If a key has been created for another atSign user, the atServer should honor "autoNotify"